 bills for you.

-We can help!
-Whether it’s grading around your home to drain rain water away from your property; adding a sump-pump to keep ground water out; adding a dehumidifier to dry the air; adding exterior waterproofing; or laying an ultra-durable polyethylene vapor barrier liner over the crawlspace’s floor and walls, we do it all at an unbeatable price and value!
+Weinstein Construction is the leader in basement waterproofing companies.
+We are also the leading retaining walls contractor in the Greater Los Angeles region!
+We are drain contractors and leaky basement repair specialists and have helped homeowners keep their home’s crawlspace dry and sealed.
+We also do basement wall sealing, basement foundation waterproofing, and are experts at waterproofing a basement wall.
+Whether it’s French drainage installation around your; installing a sump-pump to keep ground water out; adding a dehumidifier to dry the air; adding exterior waterproofing; waterproofing and foundation repair, or laying an ultra-durable polyethylene vapor barrier liner over the crawlspace’s floor and walls, we do it all at an unbeatable price and value!

 Let us show you how!
-Call Angela today to set up a time for a free, no-obligation inspection of your crawlspace.
+Call Angela today at (800) 862-6582 to set up a time for a free, no-obligation inspection of your crawlspace and basement waterproofing needs.
 Your peace of mind, family health, and home value are worth it!